 I’ve had people tell me everything from “You shouldn’t use the word ‘shaman’” to “You shouldn’t use a drum with a real hide head” to “You shouldn’t work with hides and bones at all”, all because I’m a European mutt.
 For a while I kept backing up and backing up and acquiescing to whoever criticized me –and then I realized that if I gave in to every criticism, I’d have no practice left at all.
 So I very carefully reviewed what my practice entailed, did my best to claim that which I created myself while also being honest about how other cultures’ practices inspired me, and that’s where I drew my line, where I would back up no farther.

-Kenn Day, author of several books on post-tribal shamanism, adds further insight:
+Kenn Day, author of several books on post-tribal shamanism, adds another factor: American individualism:

 … the term “post-tribal shamanism”…differentiate(s) between the teachings I received and those of tribal cultures.
 However, many people make the assumption that, if you are practicing ceremony with ancestor spirits, then you have taken your practice from a native tradition…The call to practice shamanism is found in every culture.
 Just like everything else, it appears differently in each culture, yet it is still recognizable.
 The most important difference I see between the shamanism practiced in tribal cultures and what I teach and practice is that the tribal practices are focused on supporting, healing and maintaining the most import unit of that culture: the tribe itself.
 Our situation is dramatically different, in that the most important unit of our culture is the individual.
 This is where our practices need to be directed.
 Too many traditional practices are simply not appropriate for use with individuals, just as what I do would not be appropriate for tribal people.

-And we are Americans, the tribe defined as those who have no tribe.
-What does it mean to have no tribe, to not have ancestors of countless generations whose bones enrich the actual soil that we inhabit?
-Is there any relation between our lack of rootedness, our desperate need to keep moving around and our genocidal violence?
+It’s useful to think of Americans as the tribe of those who have no tribe.
+What does it mean to have no tribe, to not have ancestors of countless generations whose bones enrich the actual soil that we stand upon?
+Is there any relation between our lack of rootedness, our desperate need to keep moving around, our habits of overrunning other nations and our addiction to genocidal violence?